Chickpea Pasta Keto Guide: Navigating Carb Counts & Healthier Alternatives

 • Ingredients: Chickpeas, Pea Starch, Tapioca, Xanthan Gum

-For anyone following the keto low carb diet who may be trying to figure out how to lose weight for summer, it is especially wise to pay close attention to the carbs in every food and beverage.
+For anyone following the keto low carb diet who may be trying to figure out ways to lose weight for summer, it is especially wise to pay close attention to the carbs in every food and beverage.

 Frequently Asked Questions